Professor: Ale Laguna and guest teachers

 Learning tango as it lives on the dance floors of Buenos Aires

-For me, tango is first and foremost a lived, shared experience: a social dance rooted in the embrace, musical feeling, and the joyful energy of the Buenos Aires dance floor.
+For me, social tango is first and foremost a lived, shared experience: a social dance rooted in the embrace, musical feeling, and the joyful energy of the Buenos Aires dance floor.
 In my teaching, I aim to recreate that sense of spontaneity, playfulness, and celebration — tango as something lived with others, not performed or analyzed on the surface.

 Alejandro is an Argentine practitioner-researcher, tango dancer and teacher, from Buenos Aires, based in Lisbon, with a PhD in Performing Arts (University of Évora) focused on non-verbal, cross-disciplinary knowledge (implicit and explicit), and a degree in Music Education (University of Évora / Higher Conservatory of Music of Buenos Aires).